 On the Hero 5 Black, that’ll disappoint some people who were hoping for 8K filming capabilities.
 But you could argue that’s more than anyone needs with the current generation of displays anyway.
 It’ll shoot at 30 frames per second at 4K, 1440p at 80fps, or 1080p at 120fps.

 Both cameras can also take still photos, with the Black able to shoot RAW and wide dynamic range 12MP images, or in burst mode will capture at 30fps.
 The Hero 5 Session will shoot still images at 10MP or in burst mode will capture at 30fps.
 GoPro is clearly trying to make these cameras a possible replacement for your stills camera too, because including RAW capability means you can do lots of image tweaking in post-production.

 Other features shared between the two models include voice activation — yell “GoPro start video” or “GoPro take a photo” and it will do what you tell it, in any of seven languages (English, French, Italian, German, Spanish, Chinese and Japanese).

-They both also get video stabilisation, though we wonder how much use this will be: it’s being done by the processor and not the lens, and this can be done equally well in post-production software (YouTube also offers this as an option for videos uploaded).
+Both cameras also get video stabilisation which is done by the processor rather than the lens — this can be done equally well in post-production software (YouTube also offers this as an option for videos uploaded).

-GoPro Hero 5 Black vs. Session: Battery life
+GoPro Hero 5 Black vs. Hero 5 Session: battery life

-GoPro Hero 5 Black vs. Session: Price and availability
+GoPro Hero 5 Black vs. Hero 5 Session: price and availability

-And if you're after a GoPro that's even cheaper, you can pick up the older GoPro Session for just £179 / US$199 / AU$299.
-That looks like a great deal to us, our reviewer reckons it's "bang on" for cyclists, with good picture quality (60fps at 1080p) in the same pleasing form factor as the latest Hero 5 Session.
+If you're after a GoPro that's even cheaper, you can pick up the older GoPro Session for just £179 / US$199 / AU$299 in the same pleasing form factor as the latest Hero 5 Session.